-Exactly what constitutes horror in the first place is still being debated to this day since it bleeds (sometimes literally) into other genres, but these are all movies that should scratch that itch.
-From the latest Stephen King adaptations to sprawling epics with a touch of supernatural menace, scroll down for a few titles to watch out for… if you dare, that is.
+From the latest Stephen King adaptations to massive blockbusters with some seriously spooky vibes, scroll down for a few titles to watch out for… if you dare, that is.

 Doctor Strange in the Multiverse of Madness